The EMPATHIC Framework for Task Learning from Implicit Human Feedback: The LIHF Problem and The EMPATHIC Framework

 We propose a data-driven solution to the \textsc{lihf} problem that infers relevant task statistics from human reactions.
 As Fig.~\ref{fig:overview} shows, the \textsc{empathic} framework has two stages: (1) learning a mapping from implicit human feedback to relevant task statistics and (2) using such a mapping to learn a task.
 In the first stage, human observers are incentivized to want an agent to succeed---to align the person's $R^\mathcal{H}$ with a known task reward function $R$---and they are then recorded while observing the agent.
 Task statistics are computed from $R$ for every timestep to serve as supervisory labels, which train a mapping from synchronized recordings of the human observers to these statistics.
 Task state and action are \textit{not} inputs to the reaction mapping, allowing it to be deployed to other tasks.
 In the second stage, a human observes an agent attempt a task with sparse or no environmental reward, and the human observer's reaction to its behavior is mapped to otherwise unknown task statistics to improve the agent's policy, either directly or through other usage of the task statistics, such as guiding exploration or inferring the reward function $R^\mathcal{H}$ that describes the human's utility.
-In general, any instantiation of \textsc{empathic} can be achieved through specifying these elements: \begin{itemize}[leftmargin=.6in,noitemsep,nolistsep] \item the reaction modality and the target task statistic(s); \item the end-user population(s); \item training task(s) for stage 1 and deployment task(s) for stage 2; \item an incentive structure for stage 1 to align human interests with task performance; and \item policies or RL algorithms to control the observed agent in both stages. \end{itemize} Any specific task or person can optionally be part of both stages.
+In general, any instantiation of \textsc{empathic} can be achieved through specifying these elements: \begin{itemize}[leftmargin=.3in,noitemsep,nolistsep] \item the reaction modality and the target task statistic(s); ~~~~$\bullet$ the end-user population(s); \item training task(s) for stage 1 and deployment task(s) for stage 2; \item an incentive structure for stage 1 to align human interests with task performance; and \item policies or RL algorithms to control the observed agent in both stages. \end{itemize} Any specific task or person can optionally be part of both stages.
+Note that \textsc{empathic} is defined broadly enough to include instantiations with varying degrees of personalization---from learning a single reaction mapping applicable to all humans to training a person-specific model---and of across-task generalization.
+We hypothesize that a single reaction mapping will be generally useful but that training to specific users or tasks will yield even more effective mappings.
+Such personalized training may also guard against negative effects of potential dataset bias from the first stage of \textsc{empathic} if it is used amongst underserved populations.